akerl-archived/ca-tools/README.md

 1. Pull the repo changes: `git pull`
 2. Your certificate is now located at ./certs/$NAME.crt and the key is in ./keys/$NAME.key

+## License

+ca-tools is released under the MIT License.
+See the bundled LICENSE file for details.